chloepilonv/chloepilonv/README.md

 - ⏱️ [time-machine](https://github.com/chloepilonv/timemachine) Choose a location, generates past/present/future worlds, and traverse through each eras via wormholes with an AI tour guide agent answering all your questions (in VR).
 - 👵 [vlm-monitoring-system](https://github.com/chloepilonv/vlm-safety-monitoring-system) — An AI-powered monitoring system, that reasons (with fine-tuned Nvidia Cosmos Reason2 8B) on behaviors at risk of people living alone.
 - 📺 [vlm-post-training-interface](https://github.com/chloepilonv/post-train-app) — An interface to make it easier to post-train (full SFT, or LoRA/QLoRA) a VLM, with manually labelled DIY video datasets in the LLaVA dataset format.
+- 🤖 [mcp-server-isaac-sim](https://github.com/chloepilonv/mcp-server-isaacsim) - MCP Server for Isaac SIM (via their Python API), when running on a Nvidia GPU on Nebius
 - 🧪 [pinns-hacktoberfest](https://github.com/chloepilonv/pinns-hacktoberfest) — Physics Informed Neural Network on OpenFOAM (In total WIP)

 ### AI Agents & RAG